wez/wezterm/docs/config/lua/config/visual_bell.md

 * `fade_out_duration_ms` - how long it should take for the bell color to fade out, in milliseconds.
 The default is 0.
 * `fade_in_function` - an easing function, similar to [CSS easing functions](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function), that affects how the bell color is faded in.
 * `fade_out_function` - an easing function that affects how the bell color is faded out.
+* `target` - can be `"BackgroundColor"` (the default) to have the background color of the terminal change when the bell is rung, or `"CursorColor"` to have the cursor color change when the bell is rung.

 If the total fade in and out durations are 0, then there will be no visual bell indication.